Support Us

 The fellowship provides training, mentorship, and other resources to attorneys beginning new law practices, legal organizations, and other projects serving the legal needs of local sustainable economies.
 The goal of the program is to meet the legal needs of the growing sustainable economy movement.

 Meeting those needs requires that lawyers blaze new career paths and establish transactional law practices aimed at providing services to worker cooperatives, housing cooperatives, land trusts, and other democratically-governed organizations.
 In order to foster this growing community of lawyers, the Law Center invites lawyers of all experience levels to apply to become a Sustainable Economies Legal Fellow, if they 1) intend to meet those legal needs by starting a new law practice, or launching a legal organization or other project that will serve the legal needs of democratically-governed organizations, and 2) would benefit from the support the fellowship offers.
+Priority will be given to applicants from historically marginalized and low income communities who seek to serve similarly situated clients and communities.

 Sustainable Economies Legal Fellows begin the program as a cohort, either in April or September of each year.